 Also, earlier this year, sellers have had to cope with other recent changes in Amazon’s policies connected with the coronavirus outbreak, like the suspension of inbound shipment to their fulfillment centers for non-essential products in March.
 And, in July, the quantity limit rule they imposed on all categories to make more room inside their FBA warehouses for the holiday rush orders.
 No wonder sellers were complaining already.

-Amazon requires you to send an appeal letter to reinstate your suspended seller account.
-You need to compose an Amazon suspension Plan of Action (POA) that has three sections:
+You are required to send an Amazon appeal letter to reinstate your suspended Amazon seller account .
+You need to compose an Amazon POA that has three sections:

 Should you act right away the moment you receive the dreaded suspension notification?
 We suggest not to act in haste but to take a moment to pause and reflect in order to analyze the issue.
 Also, Amazon will give you 14-17 days to send an appeal, so don’t rush things.